cytoscape/py4cytoscape/doc/concepts.rst

 Sandbox functions don't accept full paths for files, as they would create non-portable code and pose a security risk to the Cytoscape workstation.

-**Vignette 3**: A remotely executing Notebook-based version of Vignette 1 ... data files on a cloud service.
+**Vignette 3**: A remotely executing Notebook-based version of Vignette 1 ... data files are on a cloud service.

 This vignette is the same as Vignette 2, except the session file resides on a cloud service (i.e., GitHub, Dropbox, OneDrive, Google Drive, or elsewhere).
 In this case, the workflow must transfer